 Of the species of Hairstreak butterflies the caterpillar of the Green Hairstreak Butterfly is the most likely to be found.
 While the cryptically marked caterpillar of the other most commonly sighted species of Hairstreak, the Purple Hairstreak Butterfly, requires diligent searching for, being very difficult to spot amongst the buds of Oak Trees.

 Butterfly caterpillars of the Vanessids, fritillaries and browns – the Nymphalidae butterfly family

 This large family includes the caterpillars of the most commonly sighted garden and countryside butterfly species in the British Isles.

-The caterpillars of the predominantly migrant Red Admiral Butterfly are common but not often seen outside of their distinctive nettle tents.
+The caterpillars of the predominantly migrant Red Admiral Butterfly are common and best found by looking for their distinctive nettle tents.

 The distinctive ‘bird dropping caterpillar’ of the Comma Butterfly is often come across on the leaves of Common Nettle, Hop and Elm Trees.

 In some years the caterpillars of the migrant Painted Lady are found in large numbers on species of thistle.

 Caterpillars of the brown butterflies